Almir98/Almir98/README.md

 ### 📜 About me:

-#### Hello, I'm Almir 👋 I'm 25 years old with 3+ years of experience in the commercial industry, specializing in C#/.NET.
+#### Hello, I'm Almir 👋 I'm 25 years old with 4 years of experience in the commercial industry, specializing in .NET and Angular versions.
 #### Software Engineer with a demonstrated history of working in the computer software industry.
-Skilled in C# .NET, Object-Oriented Programming (OOP), Clean Architecture, REST API Services, Microsoft SQL Server, Docker, Jenkins CI/CD, Git, AWS/Azure, and Unit Testing.
+Skilled in C# .NET, Angular, Object-Oriented Programming (OOP), Clean Architecture, REST API Services, Microsoft SQL Server, Docker, Jenkins CI/CD, Git, AWS/Azure, and Unit Testing.
 Primarily focused on Microsoft stack technologies.
 #### Graduated Master's degree from the Faculty of Information Technologies, University "Džemal Bijedić"​ in Mostar.
 #### Author of technical articles on C#/.NET, with a monthly readership of over 1 million.
 I participate in writing .NET articles, sharing knowledge, experience, and expanding the .NET community.
 #### Team player, communicative, responsible person, well organized, and great problem-solver are some of my best personal traits.
 Motivated and always ready for learning and acquiring new experiences.